mobify/bellows/README.md

 ##### close

-Execute this function every time an bellows item is starting to close.
+Triggered every time an bellows item is starting to close.

 ```js
 $('.bellows').bellows({